About Us

 • Hats and sunglasses.

-However, no matter which season you visit, if you are properly prepared, you will be able to enjoy it to the fullest.
+However, no matter what season you visit, if you are properly prepared, you will be able to enjoy it to the fullest.
 So we recommend bringing warm clothing, waterproof jackets, and, if the days are sunny, sunscreen.

 • Sunscreen.